 Complete smile rejuvenation

-Bonding works very well when it comes to fixing individual broken teeth.
+Bonding works very well when it comes to fixing individually broken teeth.
 However, bonding may not be your best option if your goal is to restore your entire smile.
-Dental bonding gets stained easily and changes color over time.
-If you’re trying to get a full smile makeover we recommend that go with porcelain veneers or ceramic crowns instead of dental bonding.
+Dental bonding gets stained easily and it changes color over time.
+If you’re looking to get a full smile makeover, we recommend that you go with porcelain veneers or ceramic crowns instead of dental bonding.

-Cosmetic dentistry consultation
+Cosmetic dentistry consult

-Tooth preparation for dental bonding
+Tooth preparation process for dental bonding

-Give us a call if you’re looking for dental bonding or other cosmetic dentistry treatments.
+Give us a call if you’re looking for dental bonding and other cosmetic dentistry treatments.
 Book your complimentary consultation by calling (949)481-2540 or schedule your appointment online.
 Our dentist, Dr. Jazayeri, will access your teeth to see if dental bonding is a good option for you.
-We will review your treatment options and discuss costs and payment options.
-Give us a call today and see how we can help you beautify your smile in our San Clemente, CA office.
-To learn more about treatments related to dental bonding, click on the following links:
+We will review your treatment options and go over costs and payment options.
+Give us a call today to see how we can help you beautify your smile with dental bonding.